joergkrause/nyaf/docs/md/docs/forms/validation.md

 val<ViewModel>(e => e.userName, MaxLength, DisplayBindingHandler)
 ```

 The `DisplayBindingHandler` is smart enough to know that it's bound to an error message.
-It know reads the second parameter that is `Required`.
-It binds now to parts.
+It now reads the second parameter that is `MaxLength`.
+It binds now these two parts.

 First, it binds the error message to `textContent`.
 That's a static assignment.
 Second, it binds the `display` style to the `isValid` method of the view model.
-This method is set through the `Required` decorator and knows how to determine the state 'required'.
+This method is set through the `MaxLength` decorator and knows how to determine the state 'maxlength'.
 The property is bound through the scope's Proxy dynamically and once the values changes, irrespectively the source of the change, it fires an event and the model binder holds a subscriber for this.
 Here, the value is taken and handed over to the `isValid` method.
 This method is bound to the handler, that sets the style accordingly.
-That setting is reversed, means that the value `true` makes the message invisible, while the value `false` makes the message visible (isValid ==== false tells us an error occurred).
+That setting is reversed, means that the value `true` makes the message invisible, while the value `false` makes the message visible (`isValid === false` tells you an error occurred).

 > If you use the `DisplayBindingHandler` or `VisibilityBindingHandler` directly, without validation but in conjunction with binding operations, than they will work straight, true makes an element visible, and false invisible.

 ### Handler Behavior

 The `DisplayBindingHandler` sets `display: none` or `display: block`.
 The `VisibilityBindingHandler` sets `visibility: hidden` or `visibility: visible`.
+These are the most basic handlers and available out-of-the-box.

 If you need other values you must write a new handler with the desired behavior.
 This is, fortunately, extremely simple.
 Here is the source code for the handlers: